These five statements will help your child to be responsible and bring positive contributions to all they interact with.

-I am responsible.
-Words of affirmation are powerful.
-A child saying to herself, “I am responsible” leads to her being responsible.
-She will grow to believe it.
 When she messes up, she will be more likely to take responsibility for it and try to fix it.
 Always keep in mind that we need to teach our children what words mean, however.
-We can’t just have the child say, “I am responsible” and believe responsibility will flow from it.
-We need to teach what “responsible” means and what it looks like.
-We need to use the word in our interactions with the child.

 I Choose My Actions and Mood

 No. You choose your actions.
 No matter how mad, sad, excited, etc. you get, you choose the actions that accompany that feeling.

 It is a balancing act to allow feelings to flow while also choosing your mood.
 I think we can allow the emotion of a moment to run its course, but then it is how we respond after that moment that can shape and define us.

 I Do Not Blame Others

 No matter how mad you are.
 No matter how rude someone else was.
 It is your fault if you respond in a way you shouldn’t.

-My children so far have all had the same teacher in first grade.
+My three oldest children all had the same teacher in first grade.
 Something I love about her is when a child says, “Oh!
 My mom didn’t put my library book in my backpack!” her response is always, “That isn’t mom’s job.”

 I think at this point in the I Statements, you can see how these kind of blend together.

 I Do The Right Thing

 Brayden is one who does not care at all what others think.
 Right will be right, truth will be defended, and he will do what he should no matter what anyone has to say about it.
-He is in seventh grade and still holding true to that philosophy in life.
+He is in tenth grade and still holding true to that philosophy in life.

 Part of the power in these I statements is giving your child the empowerment to be confident in these statements.
 They become a mantra.
 They become a part of who the child is.

-We Have To Believe The Statements
+We Parents Have To Believe The Statements

 We need to believe that yes, the child is responsible.
 Sometimes that will mean we don’t come to the rescue when a library book is left home and they call and ask us to take it to the school.